skaae/rbm_toolbox/README.md

  * Early-stopping

 #### Dropout Weights
 In dropout the hidden units are dropped with `1-opts.dropout`.
 During each weight update rows of the incoming weights and biases to the hidden units are clamped to zero.
-W is the weights between visible and hiiden units.
 In dropout rows of W are clamped to zero.
 The picture below shows the dropout W (left) and the original W (right).
 Black is a wieght value equal to zero and white is a weight value > 0.
+Hidden biases, c, of dropped units are clamped to zero.
 <html>
 <img src="/uploads/dropout.png" height="200" width="500">

 #### DropConnect Weights
 DropConnect drops connections between visible and hidden units with probability `1-opts.dropconnect`.
-The picture shows W with dropconnect enabled (left) and the original weights (right)
+The picture shows W with dropconnect enabled (left) and the original weights (right).
+Hidden biases, c, are also dropped with probability `1-opts.dropconnect`.
 <html>
 <img src="/uploads/dropconnect.png" height="200" width="500">